georgy9n9/diagnal-workshop/README.md

 Instructions

+Download as zip
-1. Decompress the file diagnalproject.zip
+1. Decompress the file diagnal-workshop-main.zip

 Frontend setup
 1. Open the zip and open in terminal